memorex386/Android-WebView-LocalWebServer/README.md

                 // www is the default path, ie 'ASSETS_FOLDER/www'" .setPathInAndroidLocation("www")

                 // generate a random subdomain, this is the default.
-You can also clear the subdomain by setSubDomain("")"
+You can also clear the subdomain by setSubDomain("") or clearSubDomain()"
+                // NOTE : Remember that a random subdomain means that cookies and history will be lost on activity/app restart
                 .setRandomSubDomain()

                 // HTTP, HTTPS, and FILE are enabled by default